School Narrative

 • Hmieleski

-In 2015-2016, The Edmund Hmieleski Early Childhood Center began its seventh year of operation at this location.
-The school has 27 classrooms divided into 14 dual language classes and 13 general education classrooms.
-Four of the general education classrooms were also inclusion classrooms with 19 special education students.
-The Creative Curriculum is the core of our preschool program.
-This framework rests upon research based theory and developmentally appropriate practice.
+The Creative Curriculum is the core framework of our early childhood program.
+This framework rests upon research-based, brain theory and developmentally appropriate practices for young children.
 Our approach involves teachers and families as critical partners in the important work of helping children grow and develop.
 Attention is given to four developmental areas of learning: social/emotional, physical, cognitive, and language development.
-Each classroom has interest areas and a range of supportive materials to provide hands-on opportunities for learning and teaching the whole child.
-Each child is assessed through Teaching Strategies Gold Developmental Rating as mandated by the Department of Education.
+Each classroom has interest areas (dramatic play, blocks, art) and a range of supportive materials to provide hands-on opportunities for learning and teaching the whole child.